I-rem/born2beroot/README.md

 Using software to simulate virtual hardware, we can run various operating systems inside one machine.

 #### What is the difference between Rocky/CentOS and Debian?
-Rocky is considered to be a sucessor to CentOS anyways.
+Rocky is considered to be a sucessor to CentOS.
+Debian has more packages and new versions are relased quite often.
+It has a friendly desktop GUI.
+CentOS on the other hand is usually the choice of enterprises due to its stability.
+It has a longer developmental cycle and it can be quite hard to upgrade from one version to another.

 #### Why choose one over another in this exercise?
 I have choosen Debian.
 Setting up Rocky is quite complex. if you are new to system administration Debian is highly recommended.
 Or at least that's what the sıbject pdf says.
 Also I have used Ubuntu (which is based on Debian) before.
 So it shold be easier and more familiar this way.